Dave Brown (cornerback)

 David Steven Brown (January 16, 1953 – January 10, 2006) was an American professional football player who was a cornerback for 15 seasons in the National Football League (NFL) for the Pittsburgh Steelers (1975), Seattle Seahawks (1976–1986), and Green Bay Packers (1987–1989).
 He was selected as a second-team All-NFL player in 1984 and a second-team All-AFC player in 1985.
 His 62 career interceptions ranks tied for tenth in NFL history, with only five players having more interceptions in a career since his career ended in 1989.
 His 50 interceptions with the Seahawks remains a club record.

 Brown also played college football as a safety and punt returner for the Michigan Wolverines from 1972 to 1974.
 While playing for Michigan, he compiled 526 punt return yards (11.7 yards per return), three punt returns for touchdowns, 174 tackles, nine interceptions, 202 interception return yards, and 15 pass breakups.
 He was selected as a consensus first-team defensive back on the 1973 College Football All-America Team and a unanimous first-team pick in 1974.
 He was posthumously inducted into the College Football Hall of Fame in 2007.

 In his later years, Brown pursued a career in coaching.
 He was the defensive backs coach for the Seattle Seahawks from 1992 to 1998 and for the Texas Tech Red Raiders football team from 2001 until his death in January 2006.

-Early years
+Early life

 Brown was born in Akron, Ohio, in 1953.
 His father, Asa Brown, was a skilled rubber worker at a Goodyear tire plant in Akron.
 Brown played football at Garfield High School in Akron, and graduated in 1971; he began as a quarterback, then played wide receiver and defensive back.